ACCEPTING CASES NATIONWIDE

 • Future Medical Expenses: Projected costs for ongoing or future care, including surgeries, rehabilitation, long-term care, and medications.

-• Past Lost Wages: Compensation for income lost due to inability to work during treatment or recovery.
+• Past Lost Wages: Compensation for income lost due to an inability to work during treatment or recovery.

 • Loss of Earning Capacity: Damages for diminished future earning potential as a result of the condition.